midhunkalarikkal/FullDomain/Notes/React.md

 ### `PACKAGE.JSON` ###
 ============================
-`package.json` is a configuration file that provides key details about your project, including its metadata, dependencies, and scripts for tasks like building or testing.
-It helps npm manage package installations and tracks the setup for your project.
+`package.json` is a configuration file that provides key details about our project, including its metadata, dependencies, and scripts for tasks like building or testing.
+It helps npm manage package installations and tracks the setup for our project.

 ## What is `browserlists` in package.json
 ------------------------------------------